You feel good about yourself to the degree to which you feel you are in control of your own life. – Brian Tracy

 At any moment in time when you are suddenly feeling that you cannot control your life, events or circumstances, it helps to focus on the present moment.

-Once there, you soon realize that within the present moment you can begin by controlling your breath, the movement of your body, hands, legs, etc. Soon afterwards you realize that you can also control how you talk to yourself, your thoughts and subsequently the emotions you are experiencing in the moment.
+Once there, you soon realize that within the present moment you can begin by controlling your breath, the movement of your body, hands, legs, etc. Soon afterward you realize that you can also control how you talk to yourself, your thoughts and subsequently the emotions you are experiencing in the moment.
 Consequently, you begin asking better and more effective questions, which enables you to make better decisions about the current predicaments you are facing, leading to higher clarity of thought followed by proactive action.

 Just remember that control always starts and ends in the present moment.